 This is how to find the right place to enter the information.

 3. Choose the Property option (this box may or not be highlighted depending on whether information has already been entered)

 5. Enter interest in whole pound amounts (note there are separate boxes for Furnished Holiday Lettings and Residential Property Income).
 This figure should come from the statement from your lender.

 Whether for Furnished Holiday Lettings, or your Residential Property Income, untied will calculate the appropriate interest deduction or tax allowance and populate the relevant boxes on the tax return submission.

 1. Navigate to Tax Forms > UK Property (make sure you're in the right tax year!)

 2. If you've already tagged property transactions, then it should already be checked to include this section.
 If not, mark it and indicate how many properties you have.
 Then tick to view more options.

 3. Enter the interest paid in the relevant tax year.
-Make sure you put it in the right section of Furnished Holiday Let or other Residential Property income.
+Make sure you put it in the right section of Property Income or Furnished Holiday Lettings income.
 Don't forget to click save!

 A bit of background for those interested in how we approach things